Blockchain is one of the most exciting innovations in recent years and has the potential to transform logistics and, perhaps, the global economy.

 SK: Blockchain brings a lot of value to the supply chain and the whole online business environment.
 The change has been so significant that many experts are calling it “web 3.0”.

-Before blockchain all online, cloud or server-based business solutions relied on a central authority that simply had to be trusted for any data, document or asset validation, blockchain technology helps everyone build trust in a decentralized environment.
+If before blockchain all online, cloud or server-based business solutions relied on a central authority that simply had to be trusted for any data, document or asset validation – today blockchain technology helps everyone build trust in a decentralized, trustless environment.

 This means there is no longer any need for central authorities, as the whole blockchain network controls itself in a way that provides data reliability, service immutability, and transaction validity.